 SUNY Institute of Technology is accredited by the Middle States Association of Colleges and Schools.
-Its educational programs in nursing and health information management are accredited by the Commission on Collegiate Nursing Education (CCNE), and the Commission on Accreditation of Allied Health Educational Programs (CAAHEP) in collaboration with the Council on Accreditation of the American Health Information Management Association.
+Its educational programs in nursing and health information management are accredited by the Commission on Collegiate Nursing Education (CCNE), and the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).